 This can be a very efficient way to keep a workplace more organized.
 In addition, it can help reduce excess inventory because the one central area will track what is in the facility and what is being used.
 A facility can make adjustments to the ordering of inventory or other supplies to help minimize the amount they have on hand at any given time.

 Another advantage of an internal cross docking station is that it can keep track of a lot of equipment and supplies to reduce the risk of theft or loss.
 If a department needs to use specific tools for a job, they will have it checked out and the tool will be tracked until it is returned.
 This process can typically be automated as well to ensure each area has access to what they need, when they need it.

-This image shows how a cross docking station or terminal can work within a facility.
-Supplies are brought in to the receiving area, which is typically on one side of the cross docking station.
+Supplies are brought in to the receiving area, which is typically on one side of the station.
 This is also where any tools or reusable parts and equipment will be returned after use.
 On the other side of the station is where individuals or departments will pick up the items they need.